RomansWorks/PCombinator/README.md

 4. Add general documentation
 5. Add tests
 6. Add examples
-7. Add serialization for Combinators
-8. Decide if strings need an identifier in the IdTree for compatibility with the PromptBase library and PromptEvaluator.
+7. Decide if strings need an identifier in the IdTree for compatibility with the PromptBase library and PromptEvaluator.
-9. Normalize convention around internal fields.
+8. Normalize convention around internal fields.
-10. Add support for encoding atoms such that they don't interfere with any separators.
+9. Add support for encoding atoms such that they don't interfere with any separators.

 # Developing